nathanl/authority/README.markdown

 Authority encapsulates all authorization logic in `Authorizer` classes.
 Want to do something with a model? **Ask its authorizer**.

-You can specify a model's authorizer using the class method `authorizer_name=`.
-If you don't specify it, it will:
+You can specify a model's authorizer one of two ways:

+- specify the class itself: `authorizer = SomeAuthorizer`
+- specify the class's name: `authorizer_name = 'SomeAuthorizer'` (useful if the constant isn't yet loaded)

+If you don't specify an authorizer, the model will:

 - Look for an authorizer with its name.
 Eg, `Comment` will look for `CommentAuthorizer`.
 - If that's not found, it will use `ApplicationAuthorizer`.